leb-kuchen/cosmic-ext-applet-emoji-selector/CONFIG.md

 Skin tones are represented as a `uint32`.
 If bits 8 to 28 are set, the skin tone is matched exactly.
-The 28th significant bit does not correspond to a skin tone.
+Bits 28 and 29 only change the filter mode and to not correspond to a skin tone.
 `NO_SKIN` is used to represent emojis without a skin tone, and `OTHER` is used for any future skin tones.
-By default only the six most significant bits are modified by the application.
+By default only the six least-significant bits are modified by the application.
-The three most significant bits must not be set.
+The two most-significant bits must not be set.
+However these bits could be set in the future.

 ```rs
 const DEFAULT = 1;